syncfusion-content/js-api-docs/api/js/ejMediaPlayer.md

 ### autoHideTime `number`
 {:#members:autohidetime}

-Specifies the time duration(seconds) when toolbar and content needs to hide.
+Specifies the duration (seconds) when toolbar and content need to be hidden.